pulumi/registry/themes/default/content/registry/packages/cloudamqp/installation-configuration.md

 The Pulumi CloudAMQP provider uses the CloudAMQP SDK to manage and provision resources.

-> Pulumi relies on the CloudAMQP SDK to authenticate requests from your computer to CloudAMQP.
-Your credentials are never sent
-> to pulumi.com.

-The Pulumi CloudAMQP Provider needs to be configured with CloudAMQP credentials before it can be used to create resources.

 ## Installation

 The CloudAMQP provider is available as a package in all Pulumi languages: